Join Diamond Crest Girl Scouts

 For "Emergency" type medications such as Epi-pens, Inhalers, and other emergency devices:

 • Campers entering up to 3rd grade: Epi-pens, Inhalers and other devices should be placed in a ziplock bag with camper’s name, phone number, and unit number written on it.
 A copy of the allergy action plan (or directions from camper’s doctor) should also be placed in the bag.
-Campers should bring the bag to camp each day in their backpack and provide it to their unit leader during camp.
-At the end of the day, the unit leader should return it to them for the ride home.
-When you receive your camper's unit assignment, reach out to their specific unit leader to make sure they are aware your camper is bringing medication to camp, so you can review specific instructions with the leader.
+Campers should bring the bag to camp each day in their backpack and provide it to their Unit Leader during camp.
+At the end of the day, the Unit Leader should return it to them for the ride home.
+When you receive your camper's unit assignment, reach out to their specific Unit Leader to make sure they are aware your camper is bringing medication to camp, so you can review specific instructions with the Unit Leader.

 • Campers entering 4th grade and higher will keep their own epi-pen, inhaler, or other emergency device during the day, but will need to be reminded to keep it with them if the unit leaves the area they are normally assigned.